discordx-ts/discordx/docs/docs/decorators/general/permission.md

 ## Example - Dynamic permission resolver

 Whenever permissions are required, dynamic resolvers are called.
-Such as, When initapplicationpermission or simple command execution is performed.
+Such as, When `initApplicationPermissions` or simple command execution is performed.
 A dynamic permission resolver is helpful for saving permissions in the database.

 Note: In order to refresh application permissions dynamically, run `initApplicationPermissions` anywhere.